zuai-logo

 All Flashcards

-What is a parametric function?
+What is the formula for the slope of a parametric curve?

 Explain how x(t) relates to horizontal motion.